jdavanne/terraform-provider-xmft/docs/resources/st_route_simple.md

 - `action_on_step_failure` (String) enum:/FAIL/PROCEED, default:FAIL, Action on step failure.
 If set to PROCEED, the route execution will continue even if the step execution fails.
 - `action_on_step_success` (String) enum:/PROCEED/STOP, default:PROCEED, Action on step success.
 Defines if the route will continue after the step success.
+- `autostart` (Boolean) default:false, Step autostart.
-- `condition` (String) default:'', An expression for step execution when conditionType is EL.
+- `condition` (String) An expression for step execution when conditionType is EL.
-- `condition_type` (String) enum:ALWAYS/EL, default:ALWAYS, Defines whether the step is executed always or based on a condition, specified in the condition property using expression language.
+- `condition_type` (String) enum:/ALWAYS/EL, default:ALWAYS, Defines whether the step is executed always or based on a condition, specified in the condition property using expression language.
 - `file_filter_expression` (String) default:*, File name or file name expression.
 It is used with the file filter expression property.
 - `file_filter_expression_type` (String) enum:/GLOB/REGEXP/TEXT_FILES, default:GLOB, File filter expression type.
 - `input_charset` (String) default:UTF-8, Specify the source file encoding.
 Example: UTF-8
-- `output_charset` (String) default:'', Specify output file encoding.
+- `output_charset` (String) Specify output file encoding.
 If not specified, source file encoding is used.
-- `post_transformation_action_rename_as_expression` (String) default:'', Post transformation action rename expression for line truncating step.
+- `post_transformation_action_rename_as_expression` (String) Post transformation action rename expression for line truncating step.
 - `status` (String) default:ENABLED, Route step status.
 - `truncate_length` (Number) default:1, Line Truncate trims the file lines to have a limited maximum length.
 Use this setting to specify the lines maximum length in number of characters/symbols.
 This will cause extra characters to be discarded.
-- `type` (String) default:LineTruncating, Route step type.
-ExecuteRoute step links the routes of type TEMPLATE and SIMPLE.
-The next steps are used with SIMPLE route type.
+- `type` (String) default:LineTruncating, <nil>
+- `use_preceding_step_files` (Boolean) default:true, If true, the route execution will continue even if the step execution fails.

 Read-Only:

 - `id` (String) Route step Id.
+- `preceding_step` (String) Preceding step id.

 <a id="nestedatt--steps--pgp_decryption"></a>